isomerpages/moe-junyuanpri/_departments/English Language.md

 Through these carefully crafted programmes and contests, we are not just teaching students to read – we are inspiring them to become passionate, lifelong readers and critical thinkers.
 Our LIP programme has proven highly effective in promoting a vibrant reading culture amongst our students.

+##### **Library Ambassadors Programme (P4)**
+At the heart of our vibrant school library and reading culture lies our Library Ambassadors Programme.
+This peer-led approach cultivates public speaking skills, sparks curiosity about the different literary categories, encourages students to explore books in our school library and promotes a school-wide culture of reading and book appreciation.

+This initiative empowers Primary 4 students to become champions of literature as they facilitate the following activities and competitions:

 _Assembly Talks - Storytelling_